-Uttama Kshama is the first Dharma out of the ten Dharma of Jains.
-Ordinarily it means not to cause misery to any living being, or not to get angry on any unpleasant and unwanted happening.
+Uttama Kshama Dharma – Supreme Forgiveness – is the first Dharma out of the ten Dharma of Jains.
+Ordinarily, it means not to cause misery to any living being, or not to get angry on any unpleasant and unwanted happening.
 Forbearance (Kshama) is the inherent virtue of soul.
-When the soul degrades from its real attributes to ill nature, such a soul is called attached (raagi) or full of malice – ill-will (dwaish), etc., because soul is simple and forgiving by nature.
+When the soul degrades from its real attributes to ill-nature, such a soul is called attached (raagi) or full of malice – ill-will (dwaish), etc., because the soul is simple and forgiving by nature.
 Rightly has it been said: “To err is human; to forgive divine”.

-Anger makes a man blind and maddens him, for ‘when eyes are blood shot, vision is limited’.
-Overpowered by anger, a man may commit anything right or wrong, and fails to make distinction between proper and improper, truth or untruth, and good or bad.
+Anger makes a man blind and maddens him, for ‘when eyes are bloodshot, vision is limited’.
+Overpowered by anger, a man may commit anything right or wrong and fails to make a distinction between proper and improper, truth or untruth, and good or bad.
 In short, the Jain Acharyas have proclaimed anger as leading to degradation.

 Discarding anger and getting stable in one’s real nature, is Kshama.
 Kshama is soul’s inherent wealth.
 Being endowed with this real wealth, this living being (Jeeva) is called forbearing in disposition.
 Narendra, Devendra and Amrendra in this world (Lok) and heaven (Parlok) worship a living being crowned with forgiveness after salvation.
 In ‘Baras – Anupaikkha‘ this very Kshama has been described as below: